root-project/web/blog/_posts/2023-06-05-web-based-graphics-default.md

      applications on all platforms.

 What about image production in batch?
-For the moment we keep old functionality, like when running ROOT with the `-b` flag, for image production.
+For the moment we keep the old functionality, like when running ROOT with the `-b` flag, for image production.
 Web-based canvas will be used for PNG/JPEG/SVG images creation by adding `--web` flag when running ROOT.
-While image generation involves running of web browsers in headless mode, it takes time – approximately 1 second per image.
+While image generation involves running web browsers in headless mode, it takes time – approximately 1 second per image.
 We plan to provide a special API to produce many images with one call – which should significantly improve performance.